davidbarone/Dbarone.Net.Mapper/README.md

 #### EndPointValidation

-The mapper can be configured by either registering individual types, or maps (source + destination type pairs).
+The mapper can be configured by either registering individual types, or maps (source + target type pairs).
 The mapping rules can be validated in 2 places:
 - When the configuration rules are built
 - When a mapper is used to map objects

 When the configuration rules are built, map rules can be validated.
-Note that individual types cannot be validated at this point, as they need to participate in a source + destination map pair to be validated.
+Note that individual types cannot be validated at this point, as they need to participate in a source + target map pair to be validated.

 Additionally, before any map operations are carried out, a validation takes place.

-Validation can be performed on the source, destination, or both end points.
+Validation can be performed on the source, target, or both end points.
 This is configured using the `EndPointValidation` mapper option.
-The default setting is `MapperEndPoint.Destination`.
+The default setting is `MapperEndPoint.Target`.

 ### Calculations